snarfed/facebook-atom/README.md

 facebook-atom
 =============

+_This service is now closed.
+So long, and thanks for all the fish!️_

 A webapp that generates and serves an Atom feed of your Facebook news feed, ie posts from your friends.

 https://facebook-atom.appspot.com/